Transcendent-Tapir/Distorted-Domains/examples/example1.md

     jtd.setTheme('dark')
 }
 </script>

+***This is a WIP script for what will be a comic that is an example of play for Distorted Domains.
+Our 4 example characters will be in the middle of a mission fighting mobsters and tracking down a woman in Gastropolis.***

 # Example of Play

 Scenario: Ko and Wanda are negotiating a trade in Gastropolis.
 A street mime has potential information, but will not give it up freely.